Thor Heyerdahl: Legacy

 Although much of his work was not accepted by the scientific community for many years, Heyerdahl nevertheless increased public interest in ancient history and anthropology.
 He also showed that long-distance ocean voyages were possible with ancient designs.
 As such, he was a major practitioner of experimental archaeology.
 The Kon-Tiki Museum on the Bygdøy peninsula in Oslo, Norway houses vessels and maps from the Kon-Tiki expedition, as well as a library with about 8,000 books.

 The Thor Heyerdahl Institute was established in 2000.
-Heyerdahl himself agreed to the founding of the institute and it aims to promote and continue to develop Heyerdahl's ideas and principles.
+Heyerdahl himself agreed to the founding of the institute and its aims to promote and continue to develop Heyerdahl's ideas and principles.
 The institute is located in Heyerdahl's birth town of Larvik, Norway.
 In Larvik, the birthplace of Heyerdahl, the municipality began a project in 2007 to attract more visitors.
 Since then, they have purchased and renovated Heyerdahl's childhood home, arranged a yearly raft regatta in his honour at the end of summer and begun to develop a Heyerdahl centre.

 Heyerdahl's grandson, Olav Heyerdahl, retraced his grandfather's Kon-Tiki voyage in 2006 as part of a six-member crew.
 The voyage, organised by Torgeir Higraff and called the Tangaroa Expedition, was intended as a tribute to Heyerdahl, an effort to better understand navigation via centreboards ("guara") as well as a means to monitor the Pacific Ocean's environment.

 A book about the Tangaroa Expedition by Torgeir Higraff was published in 2007.
 The book has numerous photos from the Kon-Tiki voyage 60 years earlier and is illustrated with photographs by Tangaroa crew member Anders Berg (Oslo: Bazar Forlag, 2007).
 "Tangaroa Expedition" has also been produced as a documentary DVD in English, Norwegian, Swedish and Spanish.